hc-tcg/hc-tcg/README.md

 ## Running in your development environment

-Before you can run the game locally without using docker, you will need to create the debug config file.
+Before you can run the game, with or without docker, you will need to create the debug config file.
 To do this, run `cp ./common/config/debug-config.example.js ./common/config/debug-config.js` on Linux, and `copy ./common/config/debug-config.example.js ./common/config/debug-config.js` on Windows.

 ```sh
 npm ci               # install packages